javascript-utilities/.github/CONTRIBUTING.md

 - While not required the following emoji may be used as the first _word_ of commit messages

+  - :tada:             `:tada:` for `Initial Commit` of repository, **not** to be used when re-naming files
+  - :memo:             `:memo:` for documentation, new file or content, related commits
   - :art:              `:art:` for format and/or structure related changes
-  - :memo:             `:memo:` for documentation related commits
-  - :fire:             `:fire:` for deletion of files or code
   - :coffee:           `:coffee:` for JavaScript additions and/or changes
-  - :white_check_mark: `:white_check_mark:` for adding tests
+  - :fire:             `:fire:` for deletion of files, code, or documentation
+  - :hankey:           `:hankey:` please avoid needing to use as it's for when moving files or content between branches
+  - :dizzy:            `:dizzy:` when re-naming or moving files within a branch, it'll happen for newer projects but need for use is to be avoided past version **`0.0.5`**

-  - :bug:              `:bug:` for _stomping_ bugs
+  - :bug:              `:bug:` for _stomping_ bugs in general
+  - :smoking:          `:smoking:` for resource bug fixes, eg. memory leaks, recursion limits, CPU load
+  - :facepunch:        `:facepunch:` when _blaming_ one's self and new commit is to fix bug from recently past commit
+  - :do_not_litter:    `:do_not_litter:` when _blaming_ another's recent changes for requiring new committed bug fix
+  - :lock:             `:lock:` for security related fixes

   - :penguin:          `:penguin:` for fixing or improving Linux performance or compatibility
-  - :apple:            `:apple:` for fixing or improving Apple performance or compatibility
+  - :apple:            `:apple:` for fixing or improving Apple/Mac performance or compatibility
-  - :checkered_flag:   `:checkered_flag:` for fixing or improving Windows performance or compatibility
+  - :checkered_flag:   `:checkered_flag:` for fixing or improving Windows/MS performance or compatibility
-  - :green_heart:      `:green_heart:` when fixing Continuous Integration builds
-  - :lock:             `:lock:` for security related fixes

   - :arrow_up:         `:arrow_up:` for tracking upgraded dependencies
   - :arrow_down:       `:arrow_down:` for tracking downgraded dependencies
   - :bookmark:         `:bookmark:` for Tagging Releases and Request For Comments (RFC)

+  - :white_check_mark: `:white_check_mark:` for adding tests
+  - :green_heart:      `:green_heart:` when fixing Continuous Integration builds

+  - :stars:            `:stars:` for accepting a Pull Request
+  - :no_entry:         `:no_entry:` for rejecting a Pull Request

 - Additional notes should follow [Markdown Style Guidelines](#markdown-style-guidelines); except for headings as _`#`s_ are considered comments by default and thus ignored by many `commit` message handlers, see following example for other formatting differences